 Procedures Regarding Director Candidates In identifying and evaluating nominees for director, the Nominating Committee considers candidates with a wide variety of academic backgrounds and professional and business experiences.
 After reviewing the candidates' backgrounds and qualifications, the Nominating Committee personally interviews those candidates it believes merit further consideration.
 Once it has completed this process, the Nominating Committee makes its final recommendations to the Board.
 Stockholders wishing to submit a candidate for election to the Board should submit the candidate's name and a supporting statement to the Company's Secretary at Suite 2600, 255 East Fifth Street, Cincinnati, Ohio 45202-4726.
 The Nominating Committee has no formal policy with regard to the consideration of director candidates recommended by stockholders because it believes such recommendations are sufficiently rare that they may be effectively considered on a case-by-case basis.
-The Nominating Committee considers diversity in identifying nominees.
-It assesses the effectiveness of the Company's diversity policy every year as part of the nomination process for the annual election of directors by the Company stockholders.
+The Nominating Committee considers diversity in identifying nominees specifically including race, ethnicity and gender diversity.
+Its assesses the effectiveness of the Company's diversity policy every year as part of the nomination process for the annual election of directors by the Company stockholders.
 The Committee is committed to including, in the initial list of candidates from which new director nominees are chosen by the Board, candidates with a diversity of race, ethnicity and gender.
 Having reviewed the collective background and experience of all nominees, the Board has concluded they provide significant diversity.
-The two new nominees provide additional age, geographic, and racial diversity to the Board.
 Its policy is to select the most appropriate candidates for election.
 Board membership should reflect diversity in its broadest sense, including geography, gender, race, experience, professions, skills and backgrounds.
 The Nominating Committee does not assign specific weights to particular criteria.
-The background and qualifications of all directors, considered as a group, should provide a significant composite mix of experience, knowledge and abilities that allow the Board to fulfill its responsibilities.
-Each member of the Nominating Committee is independent as defined under the listing standards of the New York Stock Exchange.
-A copy of the Nominating Committee Charter is available on the Company's Web site at ir.chemed.com/corporate-governance/highlights.
+The background and qualifications of all directors, considered as a group, should provide a significant composite mix of experi